Atomic Commits: Concepts

 Limitations

-- Commits adjust only one Resource at a time, which means that you cannot change multiple in one commit. (issue)
+- Commits adjust only one Resource at a time, which means that you cannot change multiple in one commit.

-- The one creating the Commit will need to sign it, which may make clients that write data more complicated than you'd like.
-You can also let Servers write Commits, but this makes them less verifiable / decentralized.
+- The one creating the Commit will need to sign it, which may make clients that write data more complicated than you’d like.

 - Commits require signatures, which means key management.
 Doing this securely is no trivial matter.

-- The signatures require JSON-AD serialization
+- The signatures require JSON-AD serialization.